mruiz7797/double-seven-guitars/docs/README.md

 Any images that are not listed below have been sourced from the business owner and used with their permission.

-- Hero Image on main page (with guitar brand name removed):  Photo by [Annie Spratt](https://unsplash.com/@anniespratt) on [Unsplash](https://unsplash.com/photos/a-black-electric-guitar-with-a-black-background-LtD7qn9k108)
+- Hero Image on the home page (with guitar brand name removed):  Photo by [Annie Spratt](https://unsplash.com/@anniespratt) on [Unsplash](https://unsplash.com/photos/a-black-electric-guitar-with-a-black-background-LtD7qn9k108)

 - Hero image on services page: Photo by [Diego Catto](https://unsplash.com/@diegocatto) on [Unsplash](https://unsplash.com/photos/grayscale-photography-of-guitar-heads-DI6ywiG5N0g)